 What makes JBL’s portable Bluetooth speakers so appealing?

-JBL has over a decade in the portable personal audio market, and each generation of the company’s wireless outdoor speakers keeps them in the conversation for best Bluetooth speakers.
-The company’s speakers get increasingly more durable, the Bluetooth signal gets stronger, while the sound manages to be bigger without becoming unbalanced.
-If you want to increase the volume but don’t want to replace the speakers you already have, you can connect any of the current models—Flip 5, Charge 5, Xtreme 3, and/or Boombox 2—interchangeably.
+JBL has over a decade in the portable personal audio market, and each generation of the company’s wireless outdoor speakers keeps them in the conversation for best Bluetooth speakers, best portable Bluetooth speaker, etc. The company’s speakers get increasingly more durable, the Bluetooth signal gets stronger, and the sound manages to be bigger without becoming unbalanced.
+If you want to increase the volume but don’t want to replace the speakers you already have, you can connect any of the current models—Flip 6, Charge 5, Xtreme 3, and/or Boombox 2—interchangeably.

 JBL speaker comparison: Design

 JBL’s portable Bluetooth speakers share a design language that’s meant to cry out “Excitement!”
 Emphasis on that exclamation point, which is in the central JBL logo, as well as seen pumping on the bass radiators.
 The company offers bold colors and patterns on most of its stock speakers, as well as the ability on its website to personalize—for a small surcharge—the Flip 6’s casing color and woven fabric (you can even upload your own image to be wrapped around the speaker).